PabloGBarcelo/Prestashop-move-products-from-category/README.md

 Tested on Prestashop 1.7.6.5

 Prestashop webservice is much slower managing this kind of tasks.
-With this script take about 0.5-0.8 secs by product.
+With this script take about 0.5-0.8 secs per product.